Esri/arcgis-runtime-demos-ios/BackgroundGeotrigger/README.md

 ## Instructions

 1. Fork and then clone the repo.
-2. Set your API Key* in the `AppDelegate.Swift::application()` method.
+2. Set your API Key* in the `AppDelegate.application(_:didFinishLaunchingWithOptions:)` method.
 3. Ensure that you have set up for background location updates:
   * Ensure you have permission to access the user's current location while the app is in the background by adding this [Property List Key](https://developer.apple.com/documentation/bundleresources/information_property_list/nslocationalwaysandwheninuseusagedescription).
 Read [here](https://developer.apple.com/documentation/corelocation/choosing_the_location_services_authorization_to_request) about choosing the location services authorization to request.
   * Turn on "Location Updates" in Background Modes in your project.
 If you don't see Background Modes under Signing & Capabilites then you need to add that capability using the "+ Capability" button under Signing & Capabilites.
-  * Ensure you have set the CLLocationManager.allowsBackgroundLocationUpdates property to true.
+  * Ensure you have set the `CLLocationManager.allowsBackgroundLocationUpdates` property to true.
-    * In the Cocoa API, the CLLocationManager is present under AGSCLLocationDataSource.locationManager
+    * In the Cocoa API, the `CLLocationManager` is present under `AGSCLLocationDataSource.locationManager`
-    * In the Swift API, you can set the property using SystemLocationDataSource.allowsBackgroundLocationUpdates
 3. Run the app and accept permission requests.
 4. Tap on the map to create a graphic which will be used for a fence with a 10 meter buffer.
 5. Move the app to the background and observe that notifications are received when the device enters the fence's radius.